Import your Subaru into Canada, import a car into Canada. Subaru Canada.

 CONTACT INFORMATION

-Contact Joe Spitz at Carter Subaru in Seattle to purchase a new or used vehicle 206 769-7821.
+Contact Joe Spitz at Carter Subaru Shoreline to purchase a lightly used Subaru 206 769-7821.

 Please know the US model you want and we'll go over the colors available and price and do not involve anyone else at the dealership if you want my special pricing.